Code-Institute-Submissions/latinmix-fitness/README.md

 [Hover.css](https://ianlunn.github.io/Hover/) used for the Home page classes card hover effect with few modifications.
 Classes feature inspired by feature on [Sporty - WordPress Gym Theme](https://www.awwwards.com/sites/sporty-wordpress-gym-theme)

 [Hover.css](https://ianlunn.github.io/Hover/) used for the "Find your plan" button hover effect with few modifications.

+How to justify flex-item learned from [StackOverflow Post](https://stackoverflow.com/questions/32551291/in-css-flexbox-why-are-there-no-justify-items-and-justify-self-properties).

 ### Acknowledgments